What You Wish For: Plot

 While waiting for the fake ID to be processed and facing escalating threats from the gambling syndicate, Jack's boss Imogen arrives and mistakes Ryan for Jack.
 She enlists him to prepare for an exclusive dinner party.
 Ryan learns that the company pays handsomely to Jack.
 He persuades Imogen to pay a partial amount in advance and uses the funds to settle his gambling debts and protect his mother.
-However, he learns that Jack had been cooking for a sinister underground organization that serves human flesh to wealthy clientele.
+However, he learns that Jack had been cooking for a sinister underground organisation that serves human flesh to wealthy clientele.
 Horrified, Ryan finds himself coerced into participating.
-The company's enforcer Maurice "sources" a local man, José, as the next "ingredient."
+The company's enforcer Maurice "sources" a local man, José, as the next "ingredient".
 Unbeknownst to them, José's uncle Ruiz is a police detective who arrives at the villa to investigate his nephew's disappearance.
 Invited by one of the guests, the detective unknowingly dines on José's flesh during the event.

 During the dinner, Alice appears, searching for Jack.
 She is shocked to see Ryan impersonating Jack.
 For the final dish, Ryan is tasked with preparing tongue sashimi but discovers the provided tongue is infected with herpes.
 Forced to improvise, the group kills Alice and her tongue is harvested for the dish.

-When Ryan learns that leaving the company means becoming the next "ingredient," he slips a note to Ruiz asking for a meeting in the restroom, where he confesses everything to Ruiz.
+When Ryan learns that leaving the company means becoming the next "ingredient", he slips a note to Ruiz asking for a meeting in the restroom, where he confesses everything to Ruiz.
 The detective is killed after the guests leave, and his and Alice's flesh are saved for future dinners.
 To cover their tracks, Imogen sends a fabricated email to the detective's sister, claiming José had eloped to Bogotá.

-The following day, Imogen implants a tracking device in Ryan to prevent his escape and sends him to Africa for another event.
+The following day, Imogen tags Ryan with a microchip implant to prevent his escape and sends him to Africa for another event.
 Later, at the airport en route to London, Ryan appears resigned to his fate.
-Introducing himself as "Jack" to a fellow traveler at the bar, he accepts his new identity and life within the company.
+Introducing himself as "Jack" to a fellow traveller at the bar, he accepts his new identity and life within the company.